 "The mentors and the administration were awed with my knocking down some pins.
 I was chosen for the Peshawar group."

-In the wake of playing for the Peshawar group for very nearly three years, Afridi awed the selectors with a few match winning exhibitions.
+In the wake of playing for the Peshawar group for very nearly three years, Afridi awed the selectors with a few matches winning exhibitions.

-Afridi, who began playing cricket as a batsmen dreams to be the best bowler in para cricket.
+Afridi, who began playing cricket as a batsman dreams to be the best bowler in para cricket.